Aftermath of the September 11 attacks: Aid

-In the immediate aftermath of the attacks many United States-based airports would not accept airplane flights to land, causing Operation Yellow Ribbon in which all incoming international flights were rerouted by the FAA to airports in Canada.
+In the immediate aftermath of the attacks many United States–based airports would not accept airplane flights to land, causing Operation Yellow Ribbon in which all incoming international flights were rerouted by the FAA to airports in Canada.
 Many Canadians opened up their homes to stranded travelers and organizations such as the Society for the Prevention of Cruelty to Animals gave comfort to animals and other special groups that were stranded by the diversions.

 In France, calls to the United States Embassy were placed by locals who offered rooms within their homes to stranded passengers and observed the official day of mourning with three minutes of silence and stillness.

 Memorials and vigils

 The attack prompted numerous memorials and services all over the world with many countries, along with the United States, declaring a national day of mourning.
 In Berlin, 200,000 Germans marched to show their solidarity with America.
 The French newspaper of record, Le Monde, ran a front-page headline reading "Nous sommes Tous Américains", or "We are all Americans".
 In London, the US national anthem was played at the Changing of the Guard at Buckingham Palace.
-(To mark the Queen's Golden Jubilee, New York City lit the Empire State Building in purple and gold, to say "thank you" for this action.)
+In the UK, national anthems are typically only played for official state visits.
+To mark Queen Elizabeth II's Golden Jubilee, New York City lit the Empire State Building in purple and gold, to say "thank you" for this action.